-Members were reminded of the correspondence received in February 2018 from the Department for Communities (DfC) which outlined the potential reductions in the 2018/19 budgets for the continuation of the Areas at Risk Programmes in Mossley, Monkstown and Carnmoney and Neighbourhood Renewal in Rathcoole and Grange.
-Letters of Offer had been received in respect of all 3 programmes.
+Members are reminded of the correspondence received in February 2018 from the Department for Communities (DfC) which outlined the potential reductions in the 2018/19 budgets for the continuation of the Areas at Risk Programmes in Mossley, Monkstown and Carnmoney and Neighbourhood Renewal in Rathcoole and Grange.
+Letters of Offer have now been received in respect of all 3 programmes.